imkcat/CatCrypto/README.md

 ## Usage

-CatCrypto include a series of Asymmetric hashing functions and more functions in progress!
+CatCrypto include a series of hashing functions and more functions in progress!

 ## Asymmetric hashing function